ono-midori/ono-midori.github.io/techs/zguide.md

 It is a consistent, classic problem with message brokers.
 What makes it hurt more is that it's B's fault, superficially, and B is typically a user-written application which A has no control over.

 What are the answers?
 One is to pass the problem upstream.
 A is getting the messages from somewhere else.
-So tell that process, “Stop!”
+So tell that process, "Stop!"
 And so on.
 This is called flow control.
 It sounds plausible, but what if you're sending out a Twitter feed?
 Do you tell the whole world to stop tweeting while B gets its act together?

 Flow control works in some cases, but not in others.
-The transport layer can't tell the application layer to “stop” any more than a subway system can tell a large business, “please keep your staff at work for another half an hour.
-I'm too busy”.
+The transport layer can't tell the application layer to "stop" any more than a subway system can tell a large business, "please keep your staff at work for another half an hour.
+I'm too busy".
 The answer for messaging is to set limits on the size of buffers, and then when we reach those limits, to take some sensible action.
 In some cases (not for a subway system, though), the answer is to throw away messages.
 In others, the best strategy is to wait.

 ZeroMQ uses the concept of HWM (high-water mark) to define the capacity of its internal pipes.
 Each connection out of a socket or into a socket has its own pipe, and HWM for sending, and/or receiving, depending on the socket type.
 Some sockets (PUB, PUSH) only have send buffers.
 Some (SUB, PULL, REQ, REP) only have receive buffers.
 Some (DEALER, ROUTER, PAIR) have both send and receive buffers.